AaltoSciComp/scicomp-docs/help/garage.rst

 Some days are special, and have extra staff about certain topics.
-But you can always visit on any day and ask any question, and we can usually give a good answer.
+But you can always visit on any day and ask any question, and we can usually give a good answer (especially about Triton, HPC, computing, software, and data).

 * **Mondays** also have NBE/PHYS IT present.
 * **Tuesdays**